vitessio/website/content/en/docs/reference/vtctl.md

 ### PlannedReparentShard

-Reparents the shard to the new master, or away from old master.
-Both old and new master need to be up and running.
+Reparents the shard to a new master that can either be explicitly specified, or chosen by Vitess.
+Both the existing master and new master need to be up and running to use this command.
+If the existing master for the shard is down, you should use [EmergencyReparentShard](#emergencyreparentshard) instead.

 If the `new_master` flag is not provided, Vitess will try to automatically choose a replica to promote to master, avoiding any replicas specified in the `avoid_master` flag, if provided.
 Note that Vitess **will not consider any replicas outside the cell the current master is in for promotion**, therefore you **must** pass the `new_master` flag if you need to promote a replica in a different cell from the master.
 In the automated selection mode Vitess will prefer the most advanced replica for promotion, to minimize failover time.

 #### Example